-- 52. The government will continue to pursue efforts to improve governance. - To this end, the government is carrying out the measures described above to improve the management and transparency of the public finances, and will forward to the Supreme Court senior government officials' financial disclosures-pursuant to the unlawful enrichment law-by August 31, 2016 (proposed structural benchmark, Table 3). - The government is also making efforts to promote good governance in the judicial system by publishing the decisions of commercial courts and the decisions of other courts concerning governance-related offenses. - The government will give priority to remedying failures of the administration identified by oversight agencies, including the BVG, in their annual and sector reports.
+- All implementation texts for the fight against illicit enrichment have been adopted by the government, including the decree creating the Central Office for the fight against corruption.
+Given the sensitive nature of the tasks of members of the Office and related risks, discussions about the regulatory texts defining their remunerations and allowances took time, which has delayed its implementation.
+The government commits to establish and make operational this body by 31st December 2016 (structural benchmark, Table 4). - To perform a broad dissemination of the law, the government had it translated in Arabic, Bamabara, peulh, sonrhai and Tamasheq. - The government is also making efforts to promote good governance in the judicial system by publishing the decisions of commercial courts and the decisions of other courts concerning governance-related offenses. - The government will give priority to remedying failures of the administration identified by oversight agencies, including the BVG, in their annual and sector reports.
 It will take the steps required to sanction responsible staff members through the use of administrative or legal measures, as applicable.
 The CGSP published a first annual report on the implementation of oversight agencies' recommendations from 2011 to 2013.
-It published a second annual report in February 2016 highlighting the results of actions taken to remedy failures identified by oversight agencies in 2014, with particular attention to the measures taken to sanction staff misconduct through administrative or legal measures ... - In February 2016 the National Assembly approved new legislation on anti-money laundering and combating the terrorism financing (AML/CFT), which will\support efforts to improving governance in the country.
-The government is aware that the new legislation is not fully compliant with the international FATF standard, and agrees on the need to bring the matter before the WAEMU monetary authorities to amend the legislation, in consultation with the IMF's Legal Department to make it fully compliant with FATF.
-The government will put in place an action plan to implement the new AML/CFT legislation and combat corruption, giving consideration to the recommendations of the IMF technical assistance mission that visited Bamako in September 2015.
+It published a second annual report in February 2016 highlighting the results of actions taken to remedy failures identified by oversight agencies in 2014, with particular attention to the measures taken to sanction staff misconduct through administrative or legal measures. - In February 2016 the National Assembly approved new legislation on anti-money laundering and combating the terrorism financing (AML/CFT), which will\support efforts to improving governance in the country.
+The government is aware that the new Uniform Law is not fully compliant with the international FATF standard, and agrees on the need to bring the matter before the WAEMU monetary authorities to amend it, in consultation with the IMF's Legal Department to make it fully compliant with FATF.
+To this end, the government considers that the WAEMU authorities would benefit from Fund TA and will encourage them to send a request to that effect. - The National Strategy on AML and CFT and its action plan were approved October 25, 2012.
+The action plan has been updated to reflect the application of the new legislation and to fight corruption and to take into account the recommendations of the IMF technical assistance mission who visited Bamako in September 2015.
+The implementation of the new legislation has enabled to incriminate corruption of foreign public agents, functionaries of international organizations, to amend the law on illegal enrichment to extend its scope to include parliamentarians under article 9 which provides that local and national elected officials as being liable to the annual declaration of assets, to establish a National